FdI96/LibraryApp/README.md

 # Library App

-> Small Library app for recording a collection of books.
+It's a Library app to a store a collection of books.

 ![screenshot](./img/app_screenshot.png)